 How To Wedge Clay A Beginner’s Guide With A Step By Step Video

 You can feel the difference in your clay when it’s nicely wedged.
-It’s smoother and much easier to mold, which of course, we all want when we’re making pottery.
+It’s smoother and much easier to mold, which, of course, we all want when we’re making pottery.

 Affiliate Disclaimer: We are ambassadors or affiliates for many of the brands we reference on the website.
 As an Amazon Associate, I earn from qualifying purchases.

-Prepare Before you start Wedging
+Prepare before you start Wedging

 Have The Right Surface To Wedge On